talyabs/TheCivilArchive/README.md

 ## Contact

-For access to GCP credentials or any other inquiries, please contact the repository owner.
+For access to GCP credentials or any other inquiries, please contact the repository owner - talyatalyab@gmail.com

 ---